Puppy Socialization – Getting Started

 Continue working on handling exercises.
 Place your puppy in positions that allow all parts of his body to be examined.
 Handle his ears, feet and mouth to prepare him for ear cleanings, nail trims and teeth brushing.
 Never verbally or physically reprimand for non-compliant behavior, but rather use slow gradual exposure with rewards and praise.

-In part 2 we will cover fear impact periods which can overlap with the 8-13 week socialization period, but becomes more important at 5-12 months of age.
+In Part 2 of our Puppy Socialization focus, we will cover fear impact periods which can overlap with the 8-13 week socialization period, but becomes more important at 5-12 months of age.